 Tassia Lodge: Our full report

-Tassia Lodge is a unique, natural and rustic lodge, quite unlike any others in the area.Set on a rocky outcrop on the edge of an escarpment in the 243km² Lekurruki Community Ranch, Tassia is a partnership between its managers and the local Mokogodo Maasai community.
+Tassia Lodge is a unique, rustic and natural-feeling lodge, quite unlike any others in the region.Set on a rocky outcrop on the spur of an escarpment in the 243km² Lekurruki Community Ranch, Tassia is a partnership between its managers and the local Mukogodo Maasai community.

 Activities at TassiaTassia is not somewhere to come for large quantities of big game.
 Sightings of giraffe, gerenuk and plains game are common, with cats being occasional, rather than regular, visitors.
 Elephants do come in their dozens during the rains on their migratory routes, but generally the wildlife is quite dispersed and a little shy.
-Although we were lucky enough to spot wild dog on our last visit, the emphasis at Tassia is far more on enjoying the wilderness and the lack of other tourists in the area, and getting involved in some of the projects that Martin and Antonia have set up.
+Although we were lucky enough to spot wild dog on our last visit, the emphasis at Tassia is far more on enjoying the wilderness and the lack of other tourists in the area, and getting involved in some of the projects that Martin and Antonia set up.
 For guests who are looking for something a little offbeat and different, it offers an amazing experience.

 Game drives are possible, but Tassia has only one vehicle for guests, and there are only a couple of roads which can be used.
 Activities that don’t impact on the environment are preferred.
 These include short botanical walks with one of the Maasai guides who will teach you about the smaller insects and plant life – including the traditional medicinal and cultural uses of these plants.
 More rigorous treks are usually led by Martin, who will teach you how to track wildlife and explore some of the stunning scenery.
 Be sure to visit the caves and rock shelters not far from the lodge which show signs of human habitation going back 40,000 years.

 For those who’d like to learn about Maasai culture, a trip to the local village gives a very authentic and uncontrived insight into their daily life.
-Guests can also join in with the beading business that Antonia has set up involving 160 local women in the surrounding villages.
+Guests can also join in with the beading business that Antonia set up involving 160 local women in the surrounding villages.
 There’s a small shop on site where you can buy some of their crafts.